bucomplx/lx496f22/_pages/about.md

 comparable and relevant subsets, to recognize and avoid analyzing uninformative parts of the data that could still skew results.
-There are some clear predictions that theoretical analyses make, for example in the connetion beteen context and grammatical form, that are not well suited to testing using any kind of automated corpus analysis presently within reach, due to a need for modeling fine-grained evolution of the developing discourse.
+There are some clear predictions that theoretical analyses make, for example in the connection between context and grammatical form, that are not well suited to testing using any kind of automated corpus analysis presently within reach, due to a need for modeling fine-grained evolution of the developing discourse.